DripDrop vs Liquid I.V.: How DripDrop Beats the Competition

 If you’re interested in hydration science, you’ve probably heard of oral rehydration solutions and electrolyte drinks.
-Maybe you’ve tried a few products from companies like Nuun, Liquid I.V., or DripDrop ORS.
+Maybe you’ve tried a few products from companies like Nuun, Liquid I.V., or DripDrop.
 Or perhaps you’re just starting to explore your options and are looking to learn more.
 Wherever you are in your hydration journey, you’re likely wondering what the best electrolyte drink is and how each one stands up to the competition.

 Understanding Oral Rehydration Solutions